Walrus Glossary

 2D encodingencoding scheme used in RedStuff where each blob is encoded in two dimensions—primary and secondary—to ensure robust recovery and redundancy

-aggregatorservice that reconstructs blobs by interacting with SNs and exposes a simple HTTP GET endpoint to end users
+aggregatorservice that reconstructs blobs by interacting with storage nodes and exposes a simple HTTP GET endpoint to users

-availability periodthe period specified in storage epochs for which a blob is certified to be available on Walrus
+availability periodthe period specified in (Walrus) epochs for which a blob is certified to be available on Walrus

 blobsingle unstructured data object stored on Walrus